BlinkLab-hub/Urban-Taste-Restaurant-Website/README.md

 ## Author

-Created by Charming as part of my web development learning journey.
+Created by BlinkLab as part of my web development learning journey.